Angira Dhar

-Angira Satish Dhar is an Indian actress and model who appears in Hindi films and television.
+Angira Satish Dhar is an Indian actress who appears in Hindi films and television.
 Her most notable work includes her roles in the films Love per Square Foot (2018), Commando 3 (2019) and Runway 34 (2022) and in the web series Bang Baaja Baaraat (2015) and Saas, Bahu Aur Flamingo (2023).

 Early and personal life

-Dhar is a Kashmiri Hindu and was born and brought up in Mumbai and is from its Mulund suburb.
+Dhar is a Kashmiri Hindu and was born and brought up in Bombay (now Mumbai) and is from its Mulund suburb.
 Her maternal grandfather was a documentary filmmaker and cinematographer based in Mumbai while her father's family migrated to the city from Srinagar following the exodus of Kashmiri Hindus in the 1990s.